lamba92/bayesian-net-project/README.md

 ### Rollup Filtering algorithm

-It is possible to construct a Dynamic Network with an unlimited number of intervals starting from the previously specified parameters, by copying the first interval; this operation is called **Unrolling**.
+Starting from the previously specified parameters it is possible to construct an unlimited number of intervals of the Dynamic Network, by copying the first interval; this operation is called **Unrolling**.

 However it suffers from an **excessive memory occupation**, since all time slices (which tend to infinity) are kept in memory.

-We use the **Rollup Filtering** technique to solve this problem, which makes possible to focus on two slices at a time; the following interval will be created using the VE algorithm on the last product interval.
+We use the **Rollup Filtering** technique to solve this problem; it makes possible to focus on two slices at a time.
+The following interval is created using the Variables Elimination algorithm on the last product interval.

-To carry out the inference you can also provide a sequence of observations.
+To carry out the inference it can also be possible to provide a sequence of observations.

 # Project Description